 Technical Details

-This page summarizes the canonical v1.0 technical model in player-readable form.
+This page summarizes game v1.4.0 and competitive rules spec v3.0 in player-readable form.
 Implementation-grade details live in the Phalanx Duel game repository.

 Turn Sequence

-Canonical v1.0 executes a deterministic 7-phase turn lifecycle.
+Rules spec v3.0 executes a deterministic 8-phase lifecycle, including the optional DeploymentPhase.
 Attack declaration and combat resolution happen inside that lifecycle, not as a standalone loop.

 Gameplay Loop